kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

   an exclusion annotation).

 These forms keep the name focused on *why* rather than *what*.
-A rule name must not describe the restart itself (for example, `RestartOnCni` or `DoProxyRestart` are discouraged) — the restart is implied by an `Admit` decision, and the veto by a `Stop`.
+A rule name must not describe the restart itself (for example, `RestartOnCni` or `DoProxyRestart` are discouraged) — the restart is implied by an `Restart` decision, and the veto by a `Stop`.

 #### Logical operations of predicates